-This action addresses the proposed reissuance of the Virginia Pollutant Discharge Elimination System (VPDES) General Permit Regulation for Domestic Sewage Discharges of Less Than or Equal to 1,000 Gallons Per Day.
+This action addresses the final reissuance of the Virginia Pollutant Discharge Elimination System (VPDES) General Permit Regulation for Domestic Sewage Discharges of Less Than or Equal to 1,000 Gallons Per Day.
 This general permit contains effluent limitations, monitoring requirements and special conditions for discharges of domestic sewage to surface waters from individual single family dwellings and building or dwellings other than individual single family dwellings that meet the discharge threshold.
-The proposed changes to the regulation are being made to reissue this general permit and in response to Technical Advisory Committee suggestions and staff requests to revise, update and clarify the permit conditions.
+The changes to the regulation are being made to reissue this general permit and in response to water quality standard changes and Technical Advisory Committee suggestions and staff requests to revise, update and clarify the permit conditions.